RU

 ...

-AESTHETE Dental Clinic provides tooth filling services.
+AESTHETE Dental Clinic provides dental filling services.
 Our doctors have extensive practical experience and impeccable professionalism, which allows us to solve problems regardless of their complexity.
-We will explain what dental fillings are, what materials they are made from, how and in what situations they are installed.
+Below, we explain what dental fillings are, what materials they are made from, how and in which situations they are installed.

 Filling is a common dental procedure used to restore a damaged tooth.
-It involves filling the cavity in the tooth that has formed as a result of treatment with a pliable material, which hardens after some time.
-This method of restoration has been known to ancient civilizations.
+It involves filling a cavity in the tooth, created during treatment procedure, with a pliable material, which hardens after some time.
+This restoration method was already known to ancient civilizations.
 Modern dentists use materials that:

 • Are harmless to the body;